rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 {% include responsive-image.html image="assets/ftt-personal-retrospectives-kanban-board.jpg" image_alt="Two pages from my personal kanban board showing my resolutions for 2018 (pixelated of course)" %}

 Last year I started putting these resolutions on two dedicated pages of my *Personal Kanban Board* as pictured above.
 This way, I always have them with me and can revisit them anytime and they can become part of my every-day workflow.
+I used the Post-It's this year as I went through the list of last year's resolutions to see which ones worked out and which ones didn't.

-For this year, I plan to revisit the goals and results from this year's retrospective after half a year, to see if I can change priorities or even drop and add some resolutions from the list.
+For this year, I plan to revisit the goals and results from this year's retrospective every three months, to see if I can change priorities or even drop and add some resolutions from the list.
+Of course, this ritual is a resolution in itself that went on my Personal Kanban Board.

 I've been doing this for the last four years now and each session went better than the previous one, with the method evolving and my outlook being more constructive than ever.
 So even if Christmas is already gone for the time being and you can only spare a few hours and - even better, if you don't follow my format but come up with your own - I'm sure it'll be a good exercise in self-actualisation.